 Managing your energy

-Tiredness is common after having COVID-19.
+Tiredness (fatigue) is common after having COVID-19.
 Some people might feel a little bit tired, while others might feel very tired, to the point of exhaustion.
 You might find that your tiredness comes and goes.

 On this page:

 - Why do I feel exhausted and run out of energy easily?

 - When you feel ready to be more active